Federation of Pakistan v. Maulvi Tamizuddin Khan

 Federation of Pakistan v.
 Maulvi Tamizuddin Khan (1955) was a court case of the Dominion of Pakistan.
 The Federal Court of Pakistan (now the Supreme Court of Pakistan) ruled in favor of the Governor General of Pakistan's dismissal of the 1st Constituent Assembly of Pakistan.
 The dismissal was legally challenged by Maulvi Tamizuddin Khan, the president of the assembly.
 Except one dissenting opinion, the majority of the court supported the dismissal on grounds of the doctrine of necessity.
 The verdict was considered a blow to democratic norms, which had ramifications in modern-day Pakistan and Bangladesh, and led to the dismissal being described as a constitutional coup.

 Facts

 In 1954, Governor General Ghulam Muhammad dissolved the Constituent Assembly of Pakistan.
 Earlier, he dismissed Prime Minister Khawaja Nazimuddin who enjoyed the confidence of the constituent assembly.
-Maulvi Tamizuddin Khan, the President of the Constituent Assembly and a representative from East Bengal, challenged the Governor General's actions in the Sindh High Court, where the dissolution was ruled as ultra vires.
+Maulvi Tamizuddin Khan, the President of the Constituent Assembly and a representative from East Bengal, challenged the Governor General's actions in the Sindh High Court, where the dissolution was ruled as ultra vires by Chief Justice George Constantine.
 The federal government appealed in the country's apex Federal Court.